Are you sharing the load fairly?

 Hours per week

 Everyone has 168 hours per week.
-But an hour of scrubbing floors (3.8 METs) demands far more from your body than an hour of meal planning (1.5 METs).
-An hour coordinating family schedules and appointments requires sustained mental focus that leaves you drained.
+But an hour of scrubbing floors (3.8 METs) takes a lot more out of you than an hour of meal planning (1.5 METs).
+And an hour spent coordinating family schedules and appointments?
+That kind of sustained mental juggling is exhausting in a completely different way.

 Physical Effort